Benigno Filomeno de Rojas

-Benigno Filomeno de Rojas Ramos (February 11, 1821 – October 30, 1865) was a Dominican lawyer, economist, and politician.
-He served as the Head of State of the Dominican Republic from January 24, 1865, until March 24 of that year.
-Before that, he served as the vice president of that country under President Pedro Santana's administration from 1858 to 1861.
+Benigno Filomeno de Rojas Ramos (February 11, 1821 – October 30, 1865) was a Dominican lawyer, economist, and politician who served as the 11th President of the Dominican Republic.

 He was the president of the Senate of the Dominican Republic in 1854.

 Early years

 He was born in the city of Santiago on February 13, 1811.
 His parents were Carlos de Rojas Valerio and María Antonia Ramos Nazario.
 His family left the country following the Haitian invasion of 1822.
 As a teenager he moved to England, where he was educated and adopted English and American constitutionalist doctrines, in addition to acquiring administrative experience as a British government official.
 Upon returning to the country in 1846, he stood out as one of the most enlightened Cibaeño intellectuals and focused his attention on the technical and administrative reform of the State.

 Vice Presidency

 He returned to the Dominican Republic when Independence had already been proclaimed in 1844.
 He was one of the main drafters of the manifesto of the Cibaeño Revolution waged by the liberals of Cibao against Buenaventura Báez, whose victory determined the transfer of the capital of the Republic from Santo Domingo to Santiago.
 He held positions in the Senate.
 In 1858, he presided over the Constituent Congress that met in the city of Moca and elected José Desiderio Valverde.
 In this government he held the position of Vice President.
 In addition to his political life, he was a lawyer, a profession that he practiced successfully.
 In 1861, he objected to the reimposition of Spanish rule.
 He would go on to be one of the first to support the Dominican Restoration War, becoming one of its leaders.
 He was chief of operations for President Gaspar Polanco.